cressie176/blog/_posts/2024-12-29-introducing-filby.md

 #### Key Features and Benefits

-Filby offers a structured approach to managing temporal reference data, delivering several advantages:
+Filby offers a structured approach to managing shared, temporal reference data, delivering several advantages:

 1. **Safe, Predictable Updates**: Deploy new reference data ahead of time and activate it when needed.
 2. **Consistency Across Systems**: The change set mechanism ensures consistency, even with distributed systems.